MagneticArt

 • Metal prints — Design printed directly on aluminum or steel sheet.
 Smooth, reflective finish.
 Catches light.
 Modern, vivid, high-contrast look.
 Price: $44-90+ (Displate).

 Same image, completely different experience on your wall.
 The material changes how colors look, how light interacts with the art, and how long it lasts.
+Canvas still holds about 45% of the $67 billion wall art market, but metal is the fastest-growing segment — especially for digital art styles.

 Color and Visual Impact